 Entrepreneurship requires a resilient attitude and hard work, but hello you are a mom.
 Hard work doesn’t scare you.
 Changing a potty training toddler, trying to make lunch all while on a client coaching call is your superpower.
 One day you will get past this bootstrapping season (it’s amazing when you do!), but until then getting help to ensure your business has all its legal ducks in a row is not only smart but will save you time and money now and in the long term.

-To ensure you have all your ducks in a row, check out The Ultimate Legal Checklist here.
+To ensure you have all your ducks in a row, check out these contracts.